matanmazor/shouldiapplyforthisthing/README.md

-# shouldiapplyforthisthing
-Should I apply for this thing?
+# Should I apply for this thing?